spmeesseman/vscode-taskexplorer/README.md

 [![Dependencies Status](https://david-dm.org/spmeesseman/vscode-taskview/status.svg)](https://david-dm.org/spmeesseman/vscode-taskview)
 [![DevDependencies Status](https://david-dm.org/spmeesseman/vscode-taskview/dev-status.svg)](https://david-dm.org/spmeesseman/vscode-taskview?type=dev)

+## IMPORTANT NOTE

+> This extension is in testing and not ready yet.
+Curse semantic-release for setting version to 1.0 and 1.1 (accidents, and of course not cursing semantic-release, which is a small piece of genius in itself).

 ## Description

 > Provides a drawer in the file explorer that displays VSCode tasks in the same manner as the built in drawer for npm scripts.